bespector/NAG-Spark/README.md

 # NAG Spark

 These are a collection of examples for using [the NAG Library] on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
- - Linear Regression (requires one pass over the data!)
+ - Linear Regression - requires one pass over the data!
  - Logistic Regression with constraints (via a NAG optimizer)
  - Simple Statistical Calculations (mean, sd, skewness, kurtosis, min, max)